 Join a Professional Association

 Find a local estate law association to expand your network.
 A national organization is another option.
 Both enable networking with other estate attorneys.
-You might meet people who can help you get a job or contacts in your sector through networking.
+In addition, you might meet people who can help you get a job or contacts in your sector through networking.

 Conclusion

 These connections may help you increase your clientele.
-A professional association can help you better serve your clients and keep you informed about the most recent advancements in estate law, in addition to networking opportunities.
+In addition, a professional association can help you better serve your clients and keep you informed about the most recent advancements in estate law and networking opportunities.